greenbone/docs/src/glossary.rst

   openvassd
     Scanner daemon used by GVM 10 and before.
 It listens for incoming connections and starts scan processes to run the actual vulnerability tests.
     It collects the results and reports them to the management daemon.
-With GVM 11 release it has been converted into the :term:`openvas` application by removing the daemon and replacing the communication protocol.
+With the GVM 11 release, it has been converted to the :term:`openvas` application by removing the daemon and replacing the communication protocol.
     Abbreviation for **OpenVAS** **S**\canner **D**\aemon.

   openvas
-    Scanner application executable to run vulnerability tests against targets and to store scan results into a redis database.
+    Scanner application executable to run vulnerability tests against targets and to store scan results into a Redis database.
 Used in GVM 11 and later.
-It has originated from the :term:`openvassd` daemon.
+It has originated from the :term:`openvassd`.

   OSPd
     A `framework <https://github.com/greenbone/ospd>`_ for several scanner